Make Your Logs Work for You

 Efficient Debugging and Troubleshooting

 Log filtering can help you quickly isolate and focus on the relevant log messages related to a specific context, user, request, or component.
-This targeted filtering can significantly accelerate the debugging and troubleshooting by reducing the noise and highlighting the relevant information.
+This targeted filtering can significantly accelerate debugging and troubleshooting by reducing the noise and highlighting the relevant information.

 How Can You Filter a Log File and Find Relevant Log Messages?

-$cat logfile.txt | grep --color=auto 'FAILURE' > new_logfile.txt
+cat logfile.txt | grep 'FAILURE' > new_logfile.txt

-Let’s say you have a big file and you want to trace the line with the keyword FAILURE.
-Running the above command in the terminal will generate a new log file with a name as specified in the command.
-In this case, the name is new_logfile.txt.
+Let’s say you have a large file and you want to trace the line with the keyword FAILURE.
+Running the above command in the terminal will generate a new log file (named new_logfile.txt).
 This will help you quickly identify the error message and act on it.
-You can also negate the command using a $cat logfile.txt | grep -v ‘failure’ new_logfile.txt.
-Since “failure” is the string keyword, the command will search the file and leave the lines without the word “failure.”

-$ awk 'error' input-file.txt > output-file.txt
+awk 'error' input-file.txt > output-file.txt

-Many programming languages have a way for you to log out messages from the server and save them in a text file.
-I’ve worked with both the Python and Django frameworks and had a better experience logging out messages using the Django framework.
-The language you’re using can give you better flexibility to write scripts you can use for your specific need, giving you more control.
-Here’s an example you can use to filter logs in Python:
+Many programming languages have a way for you to log messages from the server and save them in a text file.
+I’ve worked with both the Python and Django frameworks, and I found the Django framework to be more efficient for logging messages.
+The language you’re using can provide you with greater flexibility to write scripts tailored to your specific needs, giving you more control.

 class LogFilter(logging.Filter):